Doctoral Programme Science & Arts

 Interuniversitäres Doktoratsstudium | © IE Wissenschaft & Kunst

-The inter-university doctoral program in Science & Art is offered jointly by the Mozarteum University Salzburg and the Paris-Lodron University Salzburg.
-The program is aimed at students who have both a scientific education and competencies in the field of artistic or cultural production.
+This inter-university PhD programme is offered jointly by the Mozarteum University Salzburg and the Paris-Lodron University Salzburg.
+The programme is aimed at students who have both an academic background and competencies in the field of artistic or cultural production: academic artists or artistic academics.

 +43 676 88122 492